peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  float argument to any method here will throw an exception. </p>
  <p>When an arithmetic operation signals the flag FlagInvalid,
- FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the precision context (see EContext's Traps property). </p> <p>An arbitrary-precision binary float value can be serialized in one of the following ways:
+ FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the arithmetic context (see EContext's Traps property). </p> <p>An arbitrary-precision binary float value can be serialized in one of the following ways:
  </p> <ul> <li>By calling the toString() method.
 However, not all